-Collectively, the City's existing network currently comprises of 566 km of footpaths motor vehicle usage, introducing a cul-deand shared paths.
+Collectively, the City's existing network currently comprises of 566 km of footpaths and shared paths.

 The City is responsible for managing this network, including maintaining and, to a certain extent, developing the network in conjunction with new developments.

 Regardless of which mode a person travels by, everyone experiences being a pedestrian at some point in their journey.